DiabloSerpent/simple_sudoku_generator/README.md

 - rename MAX_GROUP_SIZE to MAX_NAKED_GROUP_SIZE?
 Would be more accurate
 - rename Sudoku to SudokuSolver and then create a Sudoku or SudokuBoard type alias for greater clarity
+- remove combo_iter.rs file
+- add `Sudoku::add_history_entry_from_solution` method
+  - and refactor naked_single to use it
+- change debug print of Sudoku to highlight solved cells
+- make it so that group_removal will write a HiddenGroup where a human would recognize it.
-- update intersection_removal algorithm
+- test moving group_removal above intersection_removal in `Sudoku::RULE_ORDER`
-- add `register_change(id: usize)` function to Sudoku to make creating a CellChange array easier.
+- change Cell to overload bitwise operators instead of using some methods